kitchenartsandletters/admin-dashboard/frontend/public/docs/blacklist-manager.md

 - The system will iterate through them and attempt to add each.
 - If a barcode is invalid or does not resolve to a product, it will be skipped.

-GITHUB WORKFLOW

-The Export Blacklist Snippet in Github Actions requires the same ${BLACKLIST_API_BASE}/api/blacklist/export_snippet?token=${ADMIN_API_TOKEN} to run.
-It is currently set to run every day at midnight.

 ⚠️ Reminder: “Export to Shopify” must be clicked to publish changes to Shopify.
 This applies to adding or removing entries.